xunguan/xunguan.github.io/_pages/about.md

 * 17/02/2024

-Yuanzheng is going to [CLEO](https://www.cleoconference.org/home/) again (yet not California anymore, It's in Charlotte this year!) this May to present his new finding "Enhancing Underwater Imaging for Robot through Embedded Polarization Neural Network"!
+Yuanzheng is going to [CLEO](https://www.cleoconference.org/home/) again (yet not California anymore, It's in Charlotte this year!) this May to present his new finding of "Enhancing Underwater Imaging for Robot through Embedded Polarization Neural Network"!

 * 08/02/2024